-- 3.28 To initiate the search of Habitats Sites that could potentially be affected by the ELJWP, it is established practice in HRAs to consider Habitats Sites within the local planning authority area covered by a plan, and also within a buffer distance from the boundary of the plan area. - 3.29 A distance of 15km from the ELJWP area boundary has been used as a starting point to identify Habitats Sites that could be affected by impacts relating to the ELJWP.
-The use of this distance presents a precautionary approach to the screening assessment; however, consideration is also given to Habitats Sites beyond this distance that may be functionally connected to the plan area, for example through hydrological pathways. - 3.30 As shown in Figure 3.1, one Habitats Site is within the ELJWP area: - Epping Forest SAC (partly within the London Borough of Redbridge). - 3.31 Habitats Sites which lie outside of the ELJWP area but within 15km are: - Lee Valley SPA and Ramsar site; - Wormley Hoddesdonpark Woods SAC; and - Thames Estuary and Marshes SPA and Ramsar site.
+- 3.3 To begin the search of Habitats Sites that could potentially be affected by the ELJWP, it is established practice in HRAs to consider Habitats Sites within the local planning authority area covered by a plan, and also within a buffer distance from the boundary of the plan area. - 3.4 A distance of 15km from the ELJWP area boundary has been used as a starting point to identify Habitats Sites that could be affected by impacts relating to the ELJWP.
+The use of this distance presents a precautionary approach to the screening assessment; however, consideration is also given to Habitats Sites beyond this distance that may be functionally connected to the plan area, for example through hydrological pathways. - 3.5 As shown in Figure 3.1, one Habitats Site is within the ELJWP area: - Epping Forest SAC (partly within the London Borough of Redbridge). - 3.6 Habitats Sites that lie outside of the ELJWP area but within 15km are: - Lee Valley SPA and Ramsar site; - Wormley Hoddesdonpark Woods SAC; and - Thames Estuary and Marshes SPA and Ramsar site.